 Well, kind of not fun and interesting at the same time, so interesting from an observational perspective, but definitely not fun because of, you know, all this stuff that you can imagine that goes that can go wrong when somebody bleeds in the brain.
-And not fun for me, but also not fun for family, friends loved ones, you know, the kids its was a pretty challenging time, I was really horrific.
+And not fun for me, but also not fun for the family, friends loved ones, you know, the kids it was a pretty challenging time, I was really horrific.

-I can only imagine and was was the first one.
-I mean, was that with the worst one?
+I can only imagine and was the first one.
+I mean, was that the worst one?
 I mean, after that one, you must have thought well, that’s done, you wouldn’t have expected anymore.

 And when I went off to walk, I noticed that my big left home was feeling numb, and then a different to the numbness that you might get, know, the more join, just couldn’t feel it.
 I knew it was there, but I just couldn’t get it to respond in the same way.
 So when I popped my shoes on to go to work

 I got through the day, normally there was no problem there, it was all good.
 And the next couple of days as the time progressed I noticed that the numbness spread from the foot.
 So from the big toe to the foot.
-And, and it started to get to that point where I had now really paid attention to it notice that it was happening, but I was still able to go about my my daily routine.
+And, it started to get to that point where I had now really paid attention to its notice that it was happening, but I was still able to go about my daily routine.

-So it kind of got worse after about day three day for what I noticed was that it started to spread beyond my ankle now and by day three and four, it was pretty close to where my knee began at the top of the at the bottom of my thigh and I thought you know, it’s a good time to go and see a somebody about it.
+So it kind of got worse after about day three day for what I noticed was that it started to spread beyond my ankle now and by days three and four, it was pretty close to where my knee began at the top of the bottom of my thigh and I thought you know, it’s a good time to go and see a somebody about it.

 And because I was in that maintenance business and we used to lift you know, heavy things, I thought I’m gonna go catch up with my chiropractor he was, I was on speed dial relationship with because I doing silly things.